OWASP/www-project-threat-dragon/docs-2/development/local-development.md

 During development launch the electron-based desktop application from the top directory: `npm run start:desktop`.
 This runs the desktop application in development mode that will relaunch the application as changes are made.

+### Image signing

+The notarization status of the MacOS `.app` file can be checked with command:
+`spctl --assess -vv --type install /Applications/Threat-Dragon-ng.app` .

 ## Docker